Chapter 27 : 26- The New Army

 “Looks like most of them are already in there.”
 Harry said, glimpsing the sight of duelling through the holes of the building.

-“There are over two-hundred and fifty prisoners in there.”
+“There are nearly three-hundred prisoners in there.”
 Dagfinn said gravely.
 “Ve cannot let them escape.”

 Lance raised and aimed his wand at the crowd that were still advancing on Nurmengard.
 “This is all we can do until reinforcements arrive.”
 He said, though before he could cast a single spell, Harry pulled his wand arm down.